schlueter-riege/sbsmu/README.md

-# sbsmu
+# SBSMU
-A novel algorithm using stochastic multiplicative updates for symmetric nonnegative matrix factorization
+A novel algorithm using stochastic multiplicative updates for symmetric nonnegative matrix factorization.